-Senior forward Jenn Wakefield had a goal and two assists for the Terriers
+Senior forward Jenn Wakefield posts goal and two assists for Terriers

 Chestnut Hill, Mass. - The sixth-ranked Boston College women's ice hockey was topped by rival, No. 5 Boston University, 4-1, on Wednesday night in Kelley Rink.
 Senior forward Mary Restuccia registered the 90th point of her career by scoring the Eagles (5-3-1, 2-2-1 Hockey East) only goal of the night, but Jenn Wakefield tallied three points (1g, 2a) to lead the Terriers (6-3-1, 1-0-0 Hockey East) to victory in their conference opening skate.

 Junior goaltender Corinne Boyles (5-3-1) made 11 saves in the losing effort and BU net-minder Kerrin Sperry (4-3-1) picked up 30 saves, as the Eagles outshot the Terriers, 31-15.

 At 12:04 in the first, defenseman Carly Warren got the puck to Wakefield in the right circle.
 The senior then placed a shot past Boyles on the lower, stick-side corner to open the scoring, 1-0.

 Wakefield won a loose puck in same spot at 18:57, knocking it free to defender Kathryn Miller near the top of the slot for the junior to send home for the 2-0 lead.

 A hooking call as the first period expired award BC a power play to start the second, but the Eagles were unable to convert.
 Boston College was subject to just one infraction compared to Boston University's six, but could not secure a power play in Conte Forum.